Omuricee/personalprojectfoodapp/README.md

 # personalprojectfoodapp
 In order to run this, you need the latest version of node.js installed on your system.

+You will also need to create your own api key and ID in order to run the app.

+Head over to this website https://developer.edamam.com/admin and create a new Application.
+Retrieve your own APP_ID and APP_KEY

+Once this is done, create a new .env file in your folder and add these two lines

+### REACT_APP_ID="your own app id"
+### REACT_APP_KEY="your own app key"

+Save all changes and then start the building of the app

 You can start off by running:
 npm run build